LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models

 To comprehensively validate the effectiveness of our method, we apply LUQ to two widely-used MLLMs: LLaVA-1.5 7B and Qwen-2.5 VL 7B.
 We conduct evaluations across nine standard Visual Question Answering (VQA) benchmarks, where our experiments show that LUQ achieves a substantial reduction in model size, lowering the average parameter bit-width by 40\% for LLaVA-1.5 and 31.5\% for Qwen 2.5-VL compared to the 4-bit baseline, while only suffering a small degradation in accuracy.

-Given the differences between multimodal tokens and text tokens, we also investigate the impact of calibration tokens on the performance of multimodal LLMs.
-We find that using a mix of image and text tokens does not affect the VQA performance of 4-bit quantized models, but improves VQA performance for LUQ quantized models.

-To summarize our contributions, \begin{itemize} \item We present the first analysis of ultra-low bit (<4-bit) quantization for Multimodal LLMs, revealing their significantly lower quantization robustness compared to language-only models \item We introduce Layerwise Ultra-Low Bit Quantization (LUQ), a novel PTQ approach that selectively quantizes layers based on their output activation entropy, which is a measure of their complexity and hence quantization robustness.
-LUQ enables finer control over the compression-performance trade-off.
+To summarize our contributions, \begin{itemize} \item We present the first method for ultra-low bit (<4-bit) quantization of Multimodal LLMs.
+In contrast to existing PTQ methods that optimize weight importance within layers, we introduce a layer-level functional complexity perspective that characterizes each layer's robustness to quantization. \item We introduce Layerwise Ultra-Low Bit Quantization (LUQ), a novel PTQ approach that instantiates this layer-complexity perspective by selectively quantizing layers based on their output activation entropy, which serves as a proxy for functional complexity and hence quantization robustness.
+This helps LUQ achieve a better compression-performance trade-off.

-\item We demonstrate the critical role of calibration data composition in ultra-low bit quantization, showing that multimodal calibration improves performance over text-only calibration in the ultra-low bit regime.
+\item We demonstrate the role of calibration data composition in ultra-low bit quantization, showing that multimodal calibration improves performance over text-only calibration in the ultra-low bit regime.

-\item We benchmark LUQ on 9 standard VQA benchmarks, showing that LUQ reduces the model size of LLaVA-1.5 and Qwen-2.5 VL by 40\% and 31.5\% respectively, compared to their 4-bit counterparts, while incurring a performance degradation of less than 10\% on the challenging MME benchmark.
+\item We benchmark LUQ on 9 standard VQA benchmarks, showing that LUQ reduces the model size of LLaVA-1.5 and Qwen-2.5 VL by 40\% and 31\% respectively, compared to their 4-bit counterparts, while incurring a performance degradation of less than 10\% on the challenging MME benchmark.

 \end{itemize}